VirtualAlllocEx/Create-Thread-Shellcode-Fetcher/README.md

 From my experience, depending on the AV/EPP/EDR it isn't often the most important thing to only care about how to bypass the dynamically prevention/detection of an AV/EPP/EDR.
 At least equally important is to care about how could I bypass the statically prevetion/detection, to maybe break the chain of a maybe following connected dynamicall or in-memory prevention/detection.

-**This POC gives you the possibility to compile a .exe which downloads and executed your staged or stageless shellcode from a webserver** (for example, Github raw link of hosted stageless MSF-shellcode).
+**This POC gives you the possibility to compile a .exe which downloads and executed your stageless C2-shellcode from a webserver**

 ![image](https://user-images.githubusercontent.com/50073731/160274700-173f342f-1fd8-4080-8e78-d832129a99c6.png)